Graduate Advisement Package

 Other Rules and Regulations

 Twelve units of electives are required which may be 400, 500, or 600 level courses.
 Courses in other departments are subject to Departmental approval.
 400 level courses must include supplementary work assignments to receive graduate credit.
-One of the three electives must be chosen from EOH 560, EOH 565 and EOH 570 so that at least 21 units of the graduate program is at the 500 or 600 level.
+One of the three electives must be chosen from EOH 560, EOH 565, EOH 569, EOH 570, and EOH 556 so that at least 21 units of the graduate program are at the 500 or 600 level.

 Industrial Hygiene Option